-The Losing Registrar will report failures to respond to a TEAC communication to ICANN Compliance and the registry operator.
+4.6.4 The Losing Registrar will report failures to respond to a TEAC communication to ICANN Compliance and the registry operator.
 Failure to respond to a TEAC communication may result in a transfer-undo in accordance with Section 6 of this policy and may also result in further action by ICANN, up to and including non-renewal or termination of accreditation.

-Both parties will retain correspondence in written or electronic form of any TEAC communication and responses, and share copies of this documentation with ICANN and the registry operator upon request.
+4.6.5Both parties will retain correspondence in written or electronic form of any TEAC communication and responses, and share copies of this documentation with ICANN and the registry operator upon request.
 This documentation will be retained in accordance with Section 3.4 of the Registrar Accreditation Agreement (RAA).
 Users of the TEAC communication channel should report non-responsive Registrars to ICANN.
 Additionally, ICANN may conduct periodic tests of the Registrar TEAC communication channel in situations and a manner deemed appropriate to ensure that registrars are indeed responding to TEAC messages.

 Requirements for the "ClientTransferProhibited" Status and "AuthInfo" Codes